smkiewel/aeonRequestsDialog/README.md

           'showJSON': 1
         }

-* If using compressRequests or stripUnchecked, you must set itemFields.
+* If using compressRequests, you must set itemFields.

 ### Custom